HTTP-RPC/Sierra/README.md

 The complete source code for this example can be found [here](https://github.com/HTTP-RPC/Sierra/blob/master/sierra-test/src/main/java/org/httprpc/sierra/test/GreetingTest.java).

 ## Elements
 XML elements represent component instances.
 Most Swing and all Sierra components are supported by default.
-Support for custom elements can be added via the `bind()` method of the `UILoader` class.
+Support for additional elements can be added via the `bind()` method of the `UILoader` class.

 Elements can be nested to create a component hierarchy.
 For example: